JalmarazMartn/JAMALVariablenaming/README.md

 * `JALVarNaming.EnableContextMenus`: Option to enable extension context menus.
 * `JALVarNaming.RenameDuplicateSubtype`: Option to enable this behavior: more than one occurrences in same scope will be renamed as 'Multiple_' + Subtype + '_Old_' + old var name

+## LM tools

+jam-getALRecordFields : Get all fields of a table.
+Useful for ease agents edtion works transfering values.

 ## Known Issues

 Calling out known issues can help limit users opening duplicate issues against your extension.